OlivierSohn/hamazed/BACKLOG.md

 - display estimated time to build a world (based on optimal strategy time)

-- see how to generalize to n components.

 - the game is fun to play with all maxed: wall size = 6 proba = 0.9

 - parallel stats :
-the stats displayed are the stats of the rng the lead to finding a world.
+the stats displayed are the stats of the rng that found a world.
 Should we merge them with the stats of RNGs that didn't find?

 - benchmark: